-- 1. In providing or arranging for housing, shelter or services, the program considers the needs of the individual or family experiencing homelessness. - 2.
-The program provides assistance in accessing suitable housing. - The program is aligned with the CoC's 10 Year Plan to End Homelessness, and current Department of Housing and Urban Development's priorities, including priorities for ending homelessness among specific subpopulations. - 4.
-The Vulnerability Index tool for adults (25 and older), youth (18-24), and families will be used for screening households for permanent supportive housing, rapid re-housing programs, transitional housing, and transitional housing for youth. - 5.
-The program will participate in the Coordinated Entry process and utilize the community wait list to fill openings in their program.
-The program will abide by the Coordinated Entry Policy and Procedure Manual attached to this document.

-- 6. Each housing and case management program must be aware and inform households of the educational rights of children and unaccompanied youth in their programs.
-Materials explaining their rights should be provided to applicable households.
-Program staff will collaborate with McKinney -Vento liaisons or other school officials to coordinate educational services.
+- 1. In providing or arranging for housing, shelter or services, the program will prioritize needs identified by the individual or family experiencing homelessness. - 2.
+The program will provide assistance in accessing suitable housing, including but not limited to: street outreach, advocacy, rental assistance, housing search and placement, housing stability case management, and permanent housing. - 3.
+The program will align with Home, Together: Tompkins and current Department of Housing and Urban Development's priorities, including priorities for ending homelessness among specific subpopulations. - 4.
+The Coordinated Entry process for adults (25 and older) and youth (18-24) will be used for screening households for permanent supportive housing, transitional housing, and rapid re-housing projects. - 5.
+The program will participate in the Coordinated Entry process and utilize the community waitlist to fill openings in their program.
+The program will abide by the Coordinated Assessment Policy and Procedure Manual attached to this document. - 6.
+Each housing and case management program must be aware and inform households of the educational rights of children and unaccompanied youth in their programs.
+Clear, accessible materials explaining their rights should be provided to applicable households.
+Program staff will collaborate with McKinney-Vento liaisons or other school officials to coordinate educational services.
 Program staff will highly encourage school attendance and will work with households to address any barriers to regular attendance.
 If attendance and truancy concerns are noted, program staff will communicate /coordinate with school staff. - 7.
-Each program in the CoC will provide accurate and up-to-date eligibility information for the program (i.e. gender specific, individuals, families, etc...)
-Each agency will provide information to the Coordinated Entry Team. - 8.
+Each program in the CoC will provide accurate and up-to-date eligibility information for the program (e.g., gender specific, individuals, families).
+Each agency will provide information to the Coordinated Entry Lead. - 8.
 Each program will make language and translation services available for clients when needed by utilizing available services, such as a language line. - 9.
 Each program funded with ESG or CoC funds is required to participate in the Homeless Management Information System (HMIS) and meet minimum data quality standards. - 10.
+Programs must have at least one staff member SOAR trained. - 11.
 The program must demonstrate how it will assist clients in increasing earned and unearned income and accessing mainstream benefits.